Best Daily Fantasy Sports (US)

 All of that has led to a confusing situation about where you'll actually play Daily Fantasy Sports, and to tons of legislation looking to clear up the legality of Daily Fantasy Sports.
 In 2016 through this, a variety of states enacted Daily Fantasy Sports laws.

-States where Daily Fantasy Sports is allowed and not allowed
+States where Daily Fantasy Sports is Legal and NOT Legal

 The question of which states allow Daily Fantasy Sports isn't a simple one to answer, either.
 At the highest level, there are four states where Daily Fantasy Sports has always been considered to be illegal:

-The biggest daily fantasy sports sites — including DraftKings and FanDuel — are in about 80 percent of states.
+The biggest daily fantasy sports sites — including DraftKings and FanDuel — are in about 80% of states.
 Still, others operate in far fewer states than that, supported a more conservative reading of state law.

 Daily Fantasy Sports is additionally legal and controlled now in NY, Indiana, Virginia, Massachusetts, Colorado, Missouri, Tennessee, and Mississippi, among other states.
 Sites must pay a license fee to work in those states (except for Mississippi).
 Kansas also legalized Daily Fantasy Sports in 2015.